UK retail sales survey highest since April 2019, CBI says

 "It's great to see retail sales stabilise this month, but this doesn't tell the whole story," said CBI chief economist Rain Newton-Smith.

+Retail sales account for less than a fifth of overall household spending.
+Other sectors, such as bars and restaurants, have reported subdued demand since reopening in England on July 4.

+Only three out of nine retail sectors reported on by the CBI showed year-on-year growth in July - groceries, hardware and DIY, and 'other normal goods' - though most categories of store reported an improvement from June.

-The retail sector has been hit hard by the COVID-19 pandemic, spurring a wave of layoffs.
+The retail sector has been hit hard by the COVID-19 pandemic, spurring layoffs including announcements by high street chains such as Selfridges, Boots WBA.O, Marks & Spencer MKS.L and John Lewis [RIC:RIC:JLPLC.UL] this month.

+Official figures for June showed clothing and footwear sales were a third lower than a year before.
+Food sales were 6% higher and non-store sales - mostly online - rose 55%.

 "This crisis has created winners and losers within the retail sector and for some businesses the picture remains bleak," Newton-Smith said.